Copyright for Teaching

 My PowerPoint was posted to a course sharing site without my permission, how do I get it removed?

 You own the intellectual property in any teaching or learning materials that you create including PowerPoint slides, class handouts, streamed lectures, and lecture notes.
 Course sharing site such as Course Hero, OneClass, Chegg, or StuDocu are intended for students to share notes and facilitate studying; however, instructors’ materials are sometimes posted without their knowledge or permission.
-You can send a request to a course sharing site to remove the materials that you created:
+Because you own the copyright in the teaching and learning materials that you create, only you as the copyright owner can request that the materials be removed:

 Where can I learn more about open education resources, including open textbooks?